Outset

 Crossings, desert edges, and route logic

-North Africa carries a long story of route-country travel: crossings, caravan logic, old cities, desert margins, and movement shaped by heat, exposure, and open-country timing more than by mileage alone.
+North Africa carries a long story of passage: crossings, caravan routes, old cities, desert margins, and movement shaped by heat, exposure, and open-country timing more than by mileage alone.

 The story

-That is what gives the region its enduring relevance to Outset.
+That is what gives the region its enduring pull.

 What this place asks of people

-• - Respect for route timing and stop-time exposure
+• - Respect for route timing and exposed pauses

-• - Awareness that open-country burden can outweigh mileage
+• - Awareness that open country can feel larger than mileage suggests

 • - Honest pacing around heat, shade, and water